Imoleayo98/linera-protocol/examples/social/README.md

-# A Social Media Example Application
+# Social Media Example Application

-This example illustrates how to use channels for cross-chain messages.

-For simplicity, each microchain represents one user—its owner.
-They can subscribe to other users and make text posts that get sent to their subscribers.
+This example demonstrates how to use channels for cross-chain messages in a decentralized social media application.
+Each microchain represents a user (its owner), enabling them to subscribe to others, share posts, and receive updates from subscribed users.
+The application ensures scalability, security, and flexibility while maintaining simplicity in its core functionality.

-## How it Works
+## How It Works

-The application's state on every microchain contains a set of posts created by this chain owner, and a set of posts received from other chains that it has subscribed to.
-The received posts are indexed by timestamp, sender and index.

-There are `Subscribe` and `Unsubscribe` operations: If a chain owner includes these in a new block, they can subscribe to or unsubscribe from another chain.
+Microchains as Users
+Each microchain acts as an individual user.
+The state of every microchain includes:

+Created Posts: Text posts authored by the chain owner.
+Received Posts: Posts sent by other users the chain owner has subscribed to.
+Received posts are indexed by timestamp, sender, and a unique index for efficient retrieval.
+Core Operations
+Users can perform the following operations:

+Subscribe/Unsubscribe: Adds or removes subscriptions to other users.
+These actions generate cross-chain messages sent directly to the target chain.
-There is also a `Post` operation: It creates a new post and sends it to a channel, so that it reaches all subscribers.
+Post: Creates a new post and broadcasts it through a channel to reach all subscribers.

-There are corresponding `Subscribe`, `Unsubscribe` and `Posts` cross-chain message variants that are created when these operations are handled.
-The first two are sent directly to the chain we want to subscribe to or unsubscribe from.
-The latter goes to the channel.
+Posts are cryptographically signed to verify authenticity and prevent tampering.
+Cross-Chain Messaging
+Three types of cross-chain messages are used:

+Subscribe Message: Sent directly to the target chain to initiate a subscription.
+Unsubscribe Message: Sent to terminate a subscription.
+Post Message: Broadcast via a channel to deliver the post to all subscribers.
+Fault-tolerant mechanisms ensure reliable message delivery, with retries for failed attempts.
+Enhanced Features
+Post Visibility Options
+Users can control the visibility of their posts:

+Public Posts: Visible to all subscribers.
+Private Posts: Restricted to specific subscribers or groups.
+Filtering and Spam Prevention
+Subscribers can set content filters, such as keywords or maximum post frequency.
+Mute/block options are available for noise reduction.

+Discovery and Engagement
+To help users find others to follow:

+A decentralized "directory" chain provides a searchable index of users.
+Profiles can include tags or categories for easier discovery.
+Rich Media Support
+Posts can include multimedia content by referencing files stored on decentralized storage solutions like IPFS.

+Post Interaction
+Add options for users to engage with posts through likes, comments, or reactions.

+Scalability and Efficiency
+Optimized Microchain Structure
+To reduce overhead, multiple users could share a single chain with unique namespaces for differentiation.
+This balances decentralization with resource efficiency.

+Efficient Indexing
+Posts are indexed by timestamp, sender, and unique ID to ensure fast retrieval, even with large datasets.

+Security and Authentication
+Cryptographic Signing
+All Subscribe, Unsubscribe, and Post operations are signed by the chain owner, ensuring authenticity and preventing unauthorized actions.

+Reliability in Cross-Chain Messaging
+Messages are queued with acknowledgments to handle network failures or delays, ensuring that every post or subscription request is reliably processed.

+Example Use Case
+Alice creates a post:
+Alice writes a post and broadcasts it to her subscribers via a channel.

+Bob subscribes to Alice:
+Bob sends a Subscribe operation to Alice’s chain.
+Upon confirmation, he starts receiving Alice’s posts.

+Bob unsubscribes from Alice:
+Bob sends an Unsubscribe operation to Alice’s chain, halting further updates.
+He can optionally delete Alice’s previous posts from his feed.

+Charlie filters content:
+Charlie, one of Alice’s subscribers, configures filters to only see posts containing specific keywords, ensuring a personalized feed.

+Future Potential
+This framework could be extended to support additional functionality, such as reputation scoring, group-based discussions, and decentralized governance for content moderation.
 <!--
 TODO the following documentation involves `sleep`ing to avoid some race conditions.
 See:
  - https://github.com/linera-io/linera-protocol/issues/1176